splunk/public-o11y-docs/gdi/opentelemetry/data-processing.rst

 A pipeline can contain one or more receivers.
 Data from all receivers is pushed to the first processor, which performs processing on it and then pushes it to the next processor and so on until the last processor in the pipeline pushes the data to the exporters.
 Each exporter gets a copy of each data element.
 The last processor uses a data fan-out connector to fan out (distribute) the data to multiple exporters.

+You can also use connectors to connect two pipelines: it consumes data as an exporter at the end of one pipeline and emits data as a receiver at the start of another pipeline.
+It may consume and emit data of the same data type, or of different data types.
+A connector may generate and emit data to summarize the consumed data, or it may simply replicate or route data.
+Learn more at:ref:`otel-components-connectors`.

 Example of a pipeline configuration
 --------------------------------------------------------------------